Date: 18th Feb 2019

 It is now possible to define individual bitmap and vector fonts.
 This allows the use of icons etc. as if they were regular text characters.

 The PDF of already placed orders can be reused through a dedicated element when ordering another template.

 Any text content (based on its ID) can be obtained from external sources and used in the orders.
 This eliminates the need to synchronize such data with brix:papilio.
 For example, in the case of address data, only the name (for selection by the user) must be stored in the system together with the user's ID.
 All other information (street, city, etc.) can be retrieved live from the external source.

 Forwarding of orders is now only possible within the users own user group.

 The default address for the delivery can be deactivated in the template editing section under orders.

 It is now possible to configure an individual "header" for the emails.

-The recipient's e-mail address is now stored in a separately, as the users e-mail settings are subject to change.
+The recipient's email address is now stored separately (the users email settings are a subject for changing).